geordanr/xwing/README.md

 31 Dec 2012
 -----------
 * Add random squad builder.
 Will attempt to generate a squad totalling the given number of points, stopping after a certain period of time or iterations.
+May go over.
+It's random.

 30 Dec 2012
 -----------